elabbarw/exoscale-wordpress/README.md

 ### Start using your fresh  Wordpres

 Point your browser to your instance public IP address and you should be asked for an admin email and password.
+If not the default user and password is admin/wordpress

 ### Advanced usage